i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

 ## Description

-The behavior Module is a "Dom-Aware-Component-Loader".
+The behavior Module is a "Dom-Aware-Component-Loader", which loads automaticly js-classes and attach it to a dom-element.

 ## What it is for